How many ISA millionaires are there?Posted: 2018-04-08

 - Paid low fees.
 John Lee, for instance, manages his investments himself and is a long term investor, so he has bare minimum fees to pay.

 - Achieved at least market performance.
 This needs either luck or skill.
 In any case, it almost certainly won’t happen for a sustained period if a third party is managing the funds.
+And it won’t, by and large, happen in a Cash ISA either – Stocks & Shares ISAs are a must.

 This sounds like thousands of people, not millions.
 Evidently Hargreaves Lansdown – the UK’s biggest financial platform, by some distance – had 168 ISA millionaires last month, up from 12 in 2012.
 AJ Bell had “almost twenty”.
 Fidelity probably has somewhere in between.
 Interactive Investor, which is old by online standards but was only created around the same time as ISAs in 1998, doesn’t publicly talk about having any.
 In total, it looks to me as if there are fewer than 500 ISA millionaires currently.